LnL7/nix-darwin/README.md

 Nix modules for darwin, `/etc/nixos/configuration.nix` for macOS.

+This project aims to bring the convenience of a declarative system approach to macOS.
+Nix-darwin is built up around [Nixpkgs](https://github.com/NixOS/nixpkgs), quite similar to [NixOs](https://nixos.org/).

 ## Install

-To install nix-darwin, a working installation of [nix](https://github.com/NixOS/nix#installation) is required.
+To install nix-darwin, a working installation of [Nix](https://github.com/NixOS/nix#installation) is required.

 ```bash
 nix-build https://github.com/LnL7/nix-darwin/archive/master.tar.gz -A installer